 Ryax versus other similar tools¶

-Lots of companies develop their own tool internally, when they start to develop backend software.
-It usually starts with a simple script and then evolves into a larger solution.
-These hand-made approaches are error-prone and become hard to maintain when the needs in automation grow.
-In fact, going into production requires much more than a simple script: a data science workflow has to be developed, monitored, debugged, and updated.
+This typically starts with a simple script and then evolves into a larger solution.
+These hand-made approaches are error-prone and become hard to maintain when the need fo automation grows.
+Going into production requires much more than a simple script, a data science workflow for example has to be continuously developed, monitored, debugged and updated.

 Airflow is an open-source platform that can trigger code at some given time window.
 It is sometimes referred to as the “Cron 2.0”.
-Airflow is different from Ryax on 3 main aspects:
+Airflow differs from Ryax in 3 main areas, namely:

-Airflow’s workflows are dynamic: a workflow step may produce some other steps during runtime, while Ryax workflows are defined beforehand and will not change their own definitions unexpectedly.
-Even if dynamically-defined workflows give more flexibility, they make it harder to debug and thus robust executions are rare, and achieving it requires to go through steep and time-consuming learning curve to achieve a robust workflow.
+Airflow’s workflows are dynamic: a workflow step (‘action’ in Ryax) may produce some other steps during runtime, while Ryax workflows are defined beforehand and will not change their definitions unexpectedly.
+The dynamically-defined Airflow workflows offer more flexibility, but are intrinsically harder to debug which greatly limits their robustness, and introduces a steep and time-consuming learning curve to achieve a robust workflow.

-Airflow’s workflows can only be triggered at given interval times, while Ryax supports any kind of trigger: time based, manual, API endpoint, chat messages, emails, webhooks…
+Airflow’s workflows can only be triggered at given interval times: Ryax on the other habd supports any kind of trigger; time-based, manual, API endpoint, chat messages, emails, webhooks, etc. Flexibility is key.

-Kubernetes is a general purpose container orchestrator made for any workload that a Data Center might encounter.
-It attracts a lot of attention, has an army of contributors and is currently becoming an industry standard for running web application and services.
+Kubernetes is a general-purpose container orchestrator made for any workload that a Data Center might encounter.
+It attracts a lot of attention, has an army of contributors, and is currently becoming an industry standard for running web applications and services.

 Ryax is a much more specific tool that focuses on backend software.
-In fact, Ryax is built on top of Kubernetes and leverages it to manage your workflows’ deployments.
-So, in a way, Ryax can be considered as a kind of orchestrator, but one that only focuses on running backend code.
+Ryax is built on top of Kubernetes and leverages it to manage users workflow deployments.
+Therefore, Ryax can be considered as a kind of orchestrator, but one that only focuses on running backend code.

 Automation tools are designed to provide a simple way to automate interactions between separated tools.
-These event-based platforms have a lot of integrations with external services.
-Thus, they can trigger the execution of a pipeline from a lot of events.
+These event-based platforms have a lot of integrations with external services and can trigger the execution of a pipeline upon many different types of events.

-While Ryax is also able to automate this kind of interactions it provides much more features dedicated to the creation of backends, like the ability to create APIs.
+While Ryax is also able to automate this kind of interaction it further provides features dedicated to the creation of backends, like the ability to create APIs.

-Putting a backend in production means automating the execution of your codes, but it also means packaging, building, distributing, connecting, orchestrating, and monitoring these codes.
+Putting a backend in production means automating the execution of your code.
+Behind this also comeas all packaging, building, distributing, connecting, orchestrating, and monitoring for that code.
 Ryax does all of that for you :-).